d2s/Documentation/docs/Intro.md

-## The main opening view and a short intro
+## The main opening view and a short intro to RsyncOSX

 This page is a short intro to RsyncoSX and a brief walkthrough of the main functions of RsyncOSX.
 The intro is based on *version 4.8.0* of RsyncOSX (to be released in beginning of Nov 2017).
-Version 4.8.0 is available for download as a release candidate.
+Version 4.8.0 is available for [download](https://github.com/rsyncOSX/RsyncOSX/releases) as a release candidate.

 Make sure you understand the basics how rsync works before using RsyncOSX (and rsync).
 See below:

 **Warning**: default parameters for rsync is to **synchronize** the **source** and **destination**.
 A "restore" will **delete** all files in the source which are not in the destination.
 The main objective to RsyncOSX is to keep **source** directory and **destination** (backup) directory **synchronized**.
 When a source directory is backed up, the destination is 100% synchronized with the source in the moment the backup task is completed.
 There are **no revisions** of files in the backup in **default RsyncOSX**.
 Old files in the backup are either replaced with new ones or deleted if so is true in source.

 All configurations to execute are listed in table.
-From this screen all actions (edit configurations, adding parameters to rsync, delete configurations) regarding configurations are executed.
+From the main view most actions (edit configurations, adding parameters to rsync, delete configurations) regarding configurations are executed.

 Configurations can be saved in user selected **profiles**.
 The **profile** in use is shown in label `Profile: name`.

 **Important**: Information about *new:* and *delete:* files and remote number of directories are only available if version 3.x of rsync is used.

 The red rows indicates no connection to remote server.
-Pressing the TCP-button executes the check and marks configurations not available (no contact with remote server) red.
+Selecting the TCP-button executes the check and marks configurations not available (no contact with remote server) red.
 RsyncOSX does a **background** check (informal only) for remote servers.
 The server `freenas.local` is a local NAS server (FreeNAS) and RsyncOSX does not find `freenas.local` outside my home and marks configurations red in table view.

 ![Main view](screenshots/master/main.png)
 Profile *Linux Mint* is selected.
 Selecting the row indicates a estimate run is next.
 A **double click** on row executes the task.
-Next task is a *Estimate* run as indicated on left.
+Next task is a *Estimate* run as indicated on left in main view.
 An estimate run is a `--dry-run` execution of rsync.
 Tasks can also be executed in one go by selecting the batch button
 ![Main view](screenshots/master/main0.png)
 The result of a estimate run is presented.
 Next task is *Execute*.
 Execute is the real run as indicated on left side of RsyncOSX.
 Selecting a new row resets the tasks.
 ![Main view](screenshots/master/main1.png)